 After talking to my pregnant friends or reading forums I realized that many people freak out the moment they find out they’re pregnant and stop doing anything.
 At the very beginning of my pregnancy, I was freaking out if I should do certain things including traveling.

 As the pregnancy progressed I relaxed and realized that as long as I feel good the baby is probably fine.
 Otherwise, the baby would let me know he doesn’t like something.

-Traveling While Pregnant: Tips from Frequent Traveler
+Traveling While Pregnant: Tips from a Frequent Traveler

 Is It Safe to Travel During Pregnancy?

 If you have a normal, healthy pregnancy, it can be safe to travel during most of it.
 It’s been proven that miscarriage can’t be caused by road trips or flying, so please don’t get sucked into the forums and listen to what some uninformed people say there.

 If you post something on social media that you travel frequently when pregnant you might be a subject of ‘mommy shaming’.
 You might be told that you shouldn’t be eating this or that, that something abroad will definitely kill your baby, that planes are dangerous and other things that are fake news.